 Brooke Cameron has been performing with Paper Street Theatre since her arrival to Victoria in 2015.
 Brooke is also a cast member of Entertainment Village, and recently returned from the Caribbean from her contract as cast member of BeerProv on the MSC Seaside.
 Previously, she performed with Vikes Improv, Crush Improv (Ottawa) & MI-6 Improv (Ottawa), and has taught improvised theatre classes through Paper Street Theatre, Crush Improv, and the Ottawa Acting Company.
 When not immersed in the improvised theatre world, Brooke teaches biology and enjoys hiking in the coastal rainforest.

 Chaz first started his improv journey over half his life ago.
-From Middle School, to the Canadian improv Games, to PaperStreet, Chaz has embraced the improv lifestyle with open arms.
-When Chaz isn’t performing on the stage, he spends his time coaching younger generations of improvisers as they compete in the CIG’s.
-Chaz’s favourite part of improv is supporting everyone on stage.
+From Middle School, to the Canadian Improv Games, to PaperStreet, Chaz has embraced the improv lifestyle with open arms.
+In his spare time, he coaches the Esquimalt’s Senior and Junior CIG teams.
+Chaz is very proud of all his students, and feels fortunate to be surrounded by so many amazing people.
+His favourite part of improv is supporting everyone on stage.
 Even if he doesn’t know where the scene is going, he knows we’ll discover it together.

 Favourite quote: “You can’t spell improv, without love” - Dave Morris